Chart Color Schemes

 Leeming's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Leeming with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 61% of the total population, which consists of 7036 people.
-This compares to 65.2% across Greater Perth.
+The rate of private health cover is exceptionally high at approximately 61% of the total population (7,036 people), compared to 65.2% across Greater Perth and a national average of 55.3%.
+The most common medical conditions in the area are arthritis and asthma, impacting 6.8 and 6.5% of residents respectively, while 72.5% declared themselves completely clear of medical ailments, similar to the 72.5% across Greater Perth.

 Frequently Asked Questions - Health